Skip to main content

 Keep Spending in Check

 It can be easy to get carried away in wanting only the best for your child.
 While it’s certainly nice to splurge on some things for your bundle of joy, don’t get carried away.
-Ultimately, your child doesn’t know (or care) whether they’re sleeping on brand name designer crib sheets or department store hand-me-downs.
-In fact, hand-me-downs are usually more worn and the fabric may be more comfortable.
+Ultimately, your child doesn’t know (or care) whether they’re sleeping on brand-name designer crib sheets or department store hand-me-downs.
+In fact, hand-me-downs are usually more worn, and the fabric may be more comfortable.

-It’s not until they grow older that children start convincing themselves that the more expensive are somehow better.
+It’s not until they grow older that children start convincing themselves that the more expensive ones are somehow better.
 When your kiddos are small, though, you should refrain from buying too much stuff for them.

 Start a College Fund